x-square/portfolio/sql/25_08_student_mental_health.md

 # Insights

-- **Depression and Acculturative Stress:** Students with longer stays (10 years) report the highest average depression scores, while those with shorter stays (1–3 years) have lower scores.
+- **Depression and acculturative stress:** Students with longer stays (10 years) report the highest average depression scores, while those with shorter stays (1–3 years) have lower scores.
 Acculturative stress also tends to be higher among students with longer stays.
-- **Social Connectedness:** Scores for social connectedness do not show a clear trend with length of stay, suggesting other factors may influence this aspect of mental health.
+- **Social connectedness:** Scores for social connectedness do not show a clear trend with length of stay, suggesting other factors may influence this aspect of mental health.

 # Summary